 Prevention Response Storage Disposal P210 Keep away from heat, hot surfaces, sparks, open flames and other ignition sources.
 No smoking.
 P234 Keep only in original packaging.
-P235 Keep cool. - may be omitted if P411 is given on the label.
-P240 Ground and bond container and receiving equipment. - if electrostatically sensitive and able to generate an explosive atmosphere.
-P280 Wear protective gloves/protective clothing/eye protection/face protection/mace protectio P370 + P372 + P380 + P373 In case of fire: Explosion risk.
+P235 Keep cool. may be omitted if P411 is given on the label.
+P240 Ground and bond container and receiving equipment. if electrostatically sensitive and able to generate an explosive atmosphere.
+P280 Wear protective gloves/protective clothing/eye protection/hearing protection/ Manufacturer/supplier or the competent authority to specify the appropriate personal protective equipment.
+P370 + P372 + P380 + P373 In case of fire: Explosion risk.
 Evacuate area.
 DO NOT fight fire when fire reaches explosives.
-P403 Store in a well- ventilated place. - except for temperature controlled self- reactive substances and mixtures or organic peroxides because condensation and consequent freezing may take place P410 Protect from sunlight.
-P411 Store at temperatures not exceeding°C/°F. - if temperature control is required (according to section 2.8.2.3 or 2.15.2.3 of the GHS) or if otherwise deemed necessary.
-Manufacturer/supplier or the competent authority to specify temperature using applicable temperature scale P420 Store separately.
+P403 Store in a well- ventilated place.
 P501 Dispose of contents/ container to in accordance with local/ regional/ national/ international Regulations (to be specified).
-Manufacturer/supplier of the competent authority to specify whether disposal requirements apply to contents, container or both.
+Manufacturer/supplier or the competent authority to specify whether disposal requirements apply to contents, container or both.